alexander-held/template-fit-workflows/README.md

 The resulting output, `workspace_from_dataframe.json` should be consistent with the workspace obtained in approach 2.
 The statistical inference can then be performed analogous to approach 2 with pyhf, consequently leading to the same measured signal normalization.

-##### Further comments on this approach

 The workflow in this approach is:
 ```
 ntuples -> FAST-HEP -> dataframes -> custom conversion -> workspace -> pyhf -> inference
 ```

+### Further comments and comparison

-There is significant overlap in the information needed to produce the histograms with FAST-HEP, and in the construction of the workspace.
+In the third approach, there is significant overlap in the information needed to produce the histograms with FAST-HEP, and in the construction of the workspace.
+The first approach solves this with a monolithic framework that operates from a single configuration file, included in `TRExFitter/minimal_example.config`.
-This example will evolve gradually towards being steered by a central configuration file that can be used in all steps, with automated handover between the different software frameworks in use.
+This third workflow will evolve gradually towards also being steered by a central configuration file that can be used in all steps, with automated handover between the different software frameworks in use.

+The first and second approaches show that it is possible to factorize the workflow into multiple independent tasks, where pyhf can be substitute to build a likelihood from a workspace and perform statistical inference.
+The third workflow takes this one step further, also factoring out the production of template histograms.
+There are further steps that can be factorized.
+One example is post-processing of the template histograms, applying operations like smoothing or symmetrization.
+These aspects are not yet included.

 ROOT appears in this approach only as the file format for the initial inputs, which are processed with [uproot](https://github.com/scikit-hep/uproot) and could easily be provided in another format.

 ---

-## Expressions for normalization factors
+## Example 2: Expressions for normalization factors
 The script `build_inputs_expression.py` creates predicted distributions for three processes, as well as the distribution of a fictitious measurement.
 The figure below visualizes the events created.

 <img src="figures/stacked.png" alt="distribution of simulated processes and pseudodata" width="640"/>